adioshun/gitBook_DeepSlam/paper2017-past-present-future-slam.md

 ```
 - With the exception of few approaches, semantic parsing at the basic level was formulated as a classification problem,where simple mapping between the sensory data and semantic concepts has been considered.

+### 6.1 Semantic vs. topological SLAM.

+As mentioned in SectionI, topological mapping drops the metric information andonly leverages place recognition to build a graph in which thenodes represent distinguishable “places”, while edges denotereachability among places.

+We note that topological mappingis radically different from semantic mapping.

+While the formerrequires recognizing a previously seen place (disregardingwhether that place is a kitchen, a corridor, etc.), the latter isinterested in classifying the place according to semantic labels.A comprehensive survey on vision-based topological SLAMis presented in Lowry et al. [160], and some of its challengesare discussed in Section III.

+In the rest of this section we focuson semantic mapping.